camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/post-query-count.html.md

   </tr>
   <tr>
     <td>processInstanceIds</td>
     <td>Filter by a list of process instance ids.
-Must be a json array of Strings.</td>
+Must be a JSON array of Strings.</td>
   </tr>
   <tr>
     <td>businessKey</td>